hashicorp/terraform-provider-azurerm/website/docs/d/batch_pool.html.markdown

 * `subnet_id` - (Optional) The ARM resource identifier of the virtual network subnet which the compute nodes of the pool are joined too.

-* `endpoint_configuration` - (Optional) A list of inbound NAT pools that can be used to address specific ports on an individual compute node externally.
-Set as documented in the inbound_nat_pools block below.
-Changing this forces a new resource to be created.
+* `endpoint_configuration` - (Optional) The inbound NAT pools that are used to address specific ports on the individual compute node externally.

 ---